AaronGullickson/labs-wrangling-programming/README.md

 We will use two primary data sources to construct our analytical dataset. first, we will use [Social Explorer](https://socialexplorer.com) to download census tract data for the entire US based on American Community Survey (ACS) data from 2014-2018.
 The ACS is an annual 1% survey of the American population conducted by the US Census Bureau that collects a variety of demographic information.
 The Social Explorer data is derived from published Census reports on aggregate statistics from the ACS.
 Ultimately, we want data at the level of metropolitan statistical areas (i.e. cities).
 However, we need data at the tract level within cities in order to calculate the dissimilarity index of segregation.
 Therefore we will just download tract data and ultimately aggregate this up to the level of metropolitan areas.

 Unfortunately, the Census bureau does not publish aggregate data that will give us the mean difference in SEI between whites and blacks in a metropolitan area.
 In order to get this number, we will need to download the individual-level ACS data from 2016 and calculate the difference ourselves.
 We will be downloading the ACS extract from the [Integrated Public Use Microdata Series](https://usa.ipums.org/usa/) (IPUMS) at the Minnesota Population Center.
-Unfortunately, for reasons of confidentiality, the metropolitan area of respondents is only available in larger metropolitan areas, so our analysis will be limited to the largest 150-200 cities in the US.
+Unfortunately, for reasons of confidentiality, the metropolitan area of respondents is not directly reported by the census.
+However, IPUMS is able to derive it based on the [Public Use Microdata Area](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/pumas.html) (PUMA) for about 150-200 cities in the US, which will form the basis for our analysis.

 ### Overall Plan

 We will develop this project over multiple exercises.
 Here is an overview of the individual steps that we will complete for the project:

 1. Create the necessary data extracts from Social Explorer and IPUMS and read this data into R.
+2. Clean and recode each dataset where needed.
-2. Clean, recode, and aggregate the data up to the metro-level area.
+3. For both datasets, aggregate the data up to the metro-level area.
-3. Merge the dataset from Social Explorer with the dataset from IPUMS.
+4. Merge the dataset from Social Explorer with the dataset from IPUMS.
-4. Calculate the dissimilarity index for each metro area and merge this into the data from (4).
+5. Calculate the dissimilarity index for each metro area and merge this into the data from (4).
 We now have a final analytical dataset.
-5. Conduct the analysis on the analytical dataset, and write up a report of your analysis in Quarto with tables and figures.
+6. Conduct the analysis on the analytical dataset, and write up a report of your analysis in Quarto with tables and figures.

 Further instructions for each of these assignments are provided below.

+### Using Quarto

+All assignments will be completed in quarto documents.
+I am expecting that in addition to writing R code, students will write accompanying narrative text of what they are doing or what they found out within each section.
+This narrative text does not need to be extensive but it should be present.

 ### Loading Libraries